Device Monitoring and Data Display

 • WVC-PRO-6: Up to six waveforms in a grid layout

-The oscilloscope is useful for visually inspecting signal shape, detecting clipping, and comparing channels.
+The oscilloscope displays real voltage values on the Y-axis, so you can see the actual signal amplitude for each channel.
+This is useful for visually inspecting signal shape, detecting clipping, and comparing channels.

 Graph Settings